Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

-The sun smiled on the almost seven thousand participants of the 35th edition of the Maratona dles Dolomites – Enel.
-This edition was dedicated to “Ciüf” – Flora.
+Almost seven thousand cyclists participated in the 35th edition of the Maratona dles Dolomites – Enel.
+This edition was dedicated to "Ciüf" – Flora.

-In the knowledge that a new balance between nature and man is more necessary than ever, the Maratona is an event that for years has been committed to combining sport and care for the environment.
-One of this year's objectives was to drastically reduce the use of plastic at the final refreshment area.
-Thanks to a major investment, 16,000 glass-ceramic plates and reusable crockery were purchased, thus reducing the use of plastic by 70 per cent.
-Stefano Stagni and Marta Maltha were the winners of the long race, the 138-kilometre route with more than four thousand metres of altitude difference along the Ladin roads closed to traffic for one day.
+The Maratona is an event that for years has been committed to combining sport and care for the environment.
+One of the objectives for the 2022 race was to drastically reduce the use of plastic at the final refreshment area.
+Thanks to a major investment, 16,000 glass-ceramic plates and reusable crockery were purchased, thus reducing the use of plastic by 70 percent.
+Stefano Stagni and Marta Maltha were the winners of the long race.
+Stefano Stagni was accused of cheating in the race and using a motorized bike, however, it was not proven.